Obsidian vs Capacities (2026): Object-Based Notes Guide

 2. Data Model

-Obsidian.
-Plain-text Markdown files per Obsidian pricing page (May 2026).
-Structure via folders, tags, frontmatter, and links.
-You design the system.
-Mueller & Oppenheimer 2014 research framed this as the "external storage" problem, notes that get re-encoded by the writer outperform notes that sit in a database, and Markdown's friction (you choose tag names, link targets) is the kind of friction that drives encoding.
+Obsidian stores plain-text Markdown files.
+Structure comes from folders, tags, frontmatter, and links, so the user designs the system.
+Mueller & Oppenheimer 2014 framed a related problem as "external storage": notes re-encoded by the writer outperform notes that merely sit in a database.
+Markdown's friction, including choosing tag names and link targets, can drive that encoding.

 3. Daily Notes and Backlinks